mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.azure-entra-id/docs.md

 If the integration is successful, you will be logged into Hosted Mender.

-The other approach is to copy the Start URL (in Hosted Mender under `Settings -> Organisation and billing` below the SAML checkbox) into your browser.
+The other approach is to copy the Start URL (in Hosted Mender under `Settings -> Organization and billing` below the SAML checkbox) into your browser.